mrtonks/ai-encode-week-1/report.md

 **Feedback and Improvements:**

-- Consider enhancing the AI's knowledge about specific local produce available in different regions to provide more tailored recommendations.
+- Enchance knowledge about specific local produce available in different regions to provide more specific recommendations.
-- Ensure clarity in sustainability messages and provide actionable tips for users to implement.
+- Provide actionable tips for users to implement.

 **Full transcript**
 - See Appendix A for a detailed transcript of Experiment 1

 ### Experiment 2: Asking for a Recipe
 **Chef: Jesus Vera ("2vJSPK")**

+Personality Description: Chef 2vJSPK is a charismatic and creative mexican chef with a flair for innovative culinary techniques.
+He enjoys experimenting with bold flavors and unexpected ingredients to elevate traditional recipes.
+His approach to cooking is inspired by the creativity seen on RuPaul's Drag Race.

 **Interaction Summary:**